 Ground water occurs in the basin-fill deposits under both water-table and artesian conditions; artesian conditions are prevalent in the lower part of the valley.
 The greatest depths to water are along the eastern margin of the valley, where permeable alluvial fans extend from the mountains into the valley.

-Total estimated withdrawal of water from wells in Juab Valley in 2001 was about 29,000 acre-feet, which is 2,000 acre-feet more than was reported for 2000 and 9,000 acre-feet more than the average annual withdrawal for 1991-2000 (tables 2 and 3).
+Total estimated withdrawal of water from wells in Juab Valley in 2002 was about 29,000 acre-feet, which is the same amount reported for 2001 and 9,000 acre-feet more than the average annual withdrawal for 1992-2001 (tables 2 and 3).

-Water levels from March 1999 to March 2002 generally declined in most of Juab Valley.
-The decline in water levels probably resulted from increased withdrawals and less-than-average precipitation during the irrigation season.
+Water levels from March 1999 to March 2003 generally declined in most of Juab Valley.
+The decline in water levels probably resulted from continued large withdrawals and less-than-average precipitation during the irrigation season.
 Water levels in March generally rose from 1978 to their highest level in 1985.
 This rise corresponds to a period of greater-than-average precipitation during 1978-86.
 Water levels have generally declined since 1986, although there was a general rise from 1993 to 1999.

-The location of wells in Juab Valley in which the water level was measured during March 2002 is shown in figure 15.
+The location of wells in Juab Valley in which the water level was measured during March 2003 is shown in figure 15.
 The relation of the water level in selected observation wells to cumulative departure from average annual precipitation at Nephi, to annual withdrawal from wells, and to concentration of dissolved solids in water from well (D-13-1)7dbc-1 is shown in figure 16.

-Precipitation at Nephi during 2001 was 11.19 inches, which is 3.31 inches less than the average annual precipitation for 1935-2001, and 5.57 inches less than in 2000.
-The concentration of dissolved solids in water from well (D-13-1)7dbc-1 fluctuated during 1964-2001 with a slight upward trend.
+Precipitation at Nephi during 2002 was about 11.3 inches, which is about 3.2 inches less than the average annual precipitation for 1935-2002, and about 0.1 inch more than in 2001.
+The concentration of dissolved solids in water from well (D-13-1)7dbc-1 fluctuated during 1964-2002 with a slight upward trend.